 Reported effects of cupping therapy include:

-Congestion, stagnation, and blockage of Qi, Chinese cupping is therefore a method of breaking up the blockage to restore the body’s natural flow of energy.
+Chinese cupping is a method of breaking up the congestion, stagnation, and blockage of Qi, restoring the body’s natural flow of energy.

-By targeting the meridian channels, cupping strives to ‘open’ these channels – the paths through which life energy flows freely throughout the body, through all tissues and organs, thus providing a smoother and more free-flowing qi (life force).
+By targeting the meridian channels, cupping strives to ‘open’ these channels – the paths through which life energy flows freely throughout the body and all tissues and organs, thus providing a smoother and more free-flowing Qi (life force).

 Cupping affects the flow of Qi and blood.
 It helps draw out and eliminate pathogenic factors such as wind, cold, damp and heat.
 Cupping also moves Qi and Blood and opens the pores of the skin, thus precipitating the removal of pathogens through the skin itself.